Silverfeelin/Starbound-Keybinds/README.md

 [Back to Top](#starbound-keybinds)

 ## Bind Object
-The `Bind.create` function returnbs a bind object, that you can manipulate with the functions described below.
+The `Bind.create` function returns a bind object, that you can manipulate with the functions described below.
 ```lua
 -- Create a bind
 local bind = Bind.create(args, f, repeatable)